mrnabilnoh/workout-plan-garmin-connect/beginner_weekly_workout_plan.md

 <!--
 Reasoning:
 - Compound movements (Push Up, Chest Press, Pull Up, Single Arm Cable Row) are placed first to maximize strength and energy for the heaviest, most demanding lifts.
-- Isolation/accessory exercises (Triceps Pressdown, Dumbbell Lateral Raise) follow, allowing you to focus on specific muscles after the main lifts.
+- Isolation/accessory exercises (Triceps Pressdown, Dumbbell Lateral Raise, One Arm Cable Lateral Raise, Cable Biceps Curl, Wide Grip Lat Pulldown) follow, allowing you to focus on specific muscles after the main lifts.
 - This order (compound → isolation) is supported by strength training best practices for safety, effectiveness, and progression.
 - Always finish your session with a cooldown: 5-10 minutes of light cardio (e.g., walking), static stretching, and deep breathing to aid recovery and flexibility.
 - Exercises utilize both cable machine and Power Tower for equipment variety and progression.